 Ingredients

-• ½ pound spaghetti ( or other thin pasta)
+- 1/2 pound spaghetti (or other long, thin pasta)

 Instructions

-• Bring a large pot of water to a boil and season well with kosher salt.
-Add the pasta and cook according to al dante according to package instructions (about 8 to 9 minutes).
-You will need 1 cup or so of the cooking water later.
+- Cook the pasta.
+Bring a large pot of water to a boil and season well with kosher salt.
+Add the pasta and cook according to al dente according to package instructions (about 8 to 9 minutes).
+Reserve 2 cups of pasta water, then drain.

 Video